Harpoon: History

 "Manner in which Natives of the East Coast strike turtle."
 Near Cooktown, Australia.
 From Phillip Parker King's Survey.
 1818.

-Back in indigenous times, the indigenous peoples of Inuit and other alaska regions used a specialized hunting tool commonly called a “Walrus Harpoon” or an “Inuit Harpoon” to secure and kill mainly walruses and other marine animals.
+For thousands of years, Inuit and other indigenous people of the Arctic have used specialized harpoons to hunt sea mammals.
 Unlike a simple spear, its most critical feature is a detachable head designed to toggle or turn sideways inside the animal's flesh, which prevents the line from pulling out.
-Walrus Harpoons are mainly sharp, long & pointy while usually being made with rawhide for the wooden shaft, ivory for the sharp spear head for easier killing, and usually an ice pick on standby for helping with getting animals out of tight spaces.
+Some walrus harpoons are sharp, long, and pointy, with rawhide wrapped around the wooden shaft, ivory for the sharp spear head for easier killing, and an attached ice pick.

 In the 1990s, harpoon points, known as the Semliki harpoons or the Katanda harpoons, were found in the Katanda region in Zaire.
 As the earliest known harpoons, these weapons were made and used 90,000 years ago, most likely to spear catfishes.
 However, this is disputed as the dating techniques used are less accurate at that epoch.
 Later, in Japan, spearfishing with poles was widespread in palaeolithic times, especially during the Solutrean and Magdalenian periods.
 Cosquer Cave in southern France has cave art over 16,000 years old, including drawings of seals that appear to have been harpooned.

 There are references to harpoons in ancient literature, though in most cases the descriptions do not go into detail.
 An early example can be found in the Bible in Job 41:7 (NIV): "Can you fill its hide with harpoons or its head with fishing spears?"
 The Greek historian Polybius (c.
 203 BC – 120 BC), in his Histories, describes hunting for swordfish by using a harpoon with a barbed and detachable head.
 Copper harpoons were known to the seafaring Harappans well into antiquity.
 Early hunters in India include the Mincopie people, aboriginal inhabitants of India's Andaman and Nicobar islands, who have used harpoons with long cords for fishing since early times.